 We understand that if you’re thinking about raising a concern with us, you have been and perhaps still are going through a difficult time.

-Our new referrals helpline exists as an important first step if you’re considering raising a concern with us about a nurse, midwife or nursing associate.
+Our referrals helpline exists as an important first step if you’re considering raising a concern with us about a nurse, midwife or nursing associate.
 We can help explain more about who we are, whether we're the right place to come, how we can help you and most importantly, what support we can offer you.

 By getting in touch with us, we can help you understand how to refer a nurse, midwife or nursing associate.
 Then, if you make a referral, we can better understand exactly what your concern is about and investigate it appropriately.